tip-org/tools-paper/paper.md

 (where should this go?)

-Rudimentophocles^[Named after the lesser-known Greek philosopher.] is a basic inductive theorem prover with lemma discovery written in shell script.
+Rudimentophocles^[Named after the lesser-known Ancient Greek philosopher.] is a basic inductive theorem prover with lemma discovery written in shell script.
 It uses CVC4 to do the induction, QuickSpec to do the lemma discovery and TIP to connect the two.
 It is not intended as a real